 As I have referred before, some people get to the wrong airport.
 Specifically, it happens often when you have connecting flights for your destination.
 Before you go to the airport, check your ticket and confirm which airport to use.

-■Where are the airports located?
+Where are Tokyo's two airports located?

 ●Tokyo Station to Narita Airport (Official name: Narita International Airport)